 H1B in Indiana: Some Concerns

 Concerns were similar to "benching" claims against an H1b dependent employer from out of state.
-The employment contract included provisions containing liquidated damages for breach and that the H1B wages were conditional upon availability of a suitable job.
+If an employment contract included provisions containing liquidated damages for breach of contract and that the H1B wages were conditional upon availability of a suitable job.

 The federal regulations require as a condition of hiring that the H1B employees be paid H1B wages from the time they present themselves for work.
 Employer practices of "benching" are contrary to federal regulation but apparently were covered by the contract provisions.
 Affected foreign nationals may have a lawful claim for back wages against their sponsoring employers if “benched.”

-Many of these frustrated foreign national resigns their H1 position and relocate to other jobs.
+Benched foreign nationals resign from the H1 position and relocate to other jobs.
 The employer then obtains a state court judgment, often exparte, for breach of contract.
 It appears at the outset that the contract not to pay wages to an h1b worker until availability of employment is against federal law but may perhaps be appropriately challenged in another forum, the Federal Court.

 Voting Rights and Immigrants